Cleaner Water,

 Fish & shrimp aquaculture

-Builds on existing shrimp farming applications, showing how probiotic bacteria are used for sludge reduction, pathogen control, and improved feed efficiency.
+Utilizes probiotic bacteria for sludge reduction, pathogen control, and improved feed efficiency in fish and shrimp farming applications.

 Septic tanks & leach lines